iMicknl/ha-tahoma/README.md

 [![GitHub release](https://img.shields.io/github/release/iMicknl/ha-tahoma.svg)](https://GitHub.com/iMicknl/ha-tahoma/releases/)
 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/iMicknl/ha-tahoma/)

-# Somfy TaHoma - Home Assistant
+# Overkiz (by Somfy) - Home Assistant

-Custom component for Home Assistant to interact with smart devices via the Somfy TaHoma platform.
-Despite the name of this integration, many other platforms sharing the same OverKiz API structure are supported as well.
-Have a look at all [supported hubs](#supported-hubs).
+Custom component for Home Assistant to interact with smart devices via the Overkiz platform.

 >This component builds upon the work of [@philklei](https://github.com/philklei) and is an updated version of the [original Tahoma integration](https://www.home-assistant.io/integrations/tahoma/) in Home Assistant with the goal of eventually merging into core.
 The installation of this component will replace the original TaHoma integration and thus allows you to beta-test [all changes](https://github.com/iMicknl/ha-tahoma/releases).

 ## Supported hubs

-- Somfy TaHoma Box
+- Somfy TaHoma
+- Somfy Tahoma Switch
 - Somfy Connexoon IO
 - Somfy Connexoon RTS
 - Cozytouch